 Advice on where to get help and support with childcare and early education.

-Information and guidance on free early years entitlement for funded providers, including parental declaration form and headcount portal guide.
+Information and guidance on early years entitlement for funded providers, including parental declaration form and headcount portal guide.

 Guidance to support practitioners through the creation and implementation of policies and procedures including downloadable templates.

 Your 2-year-old can get free childcare if you live in England and get one of the following benefits: Income Support income-based Jobseeker’s...